Top-rated movers to make your Austin to Phoenix move easy

 - Phoenix is considered to be less safe than Austin with a score of 46.94 vs Austin’s 59.87.

-- Air quality in Phoenix is moderate, and in Austin it's good.
+- Air quality in Phoenix is Moderate, and in Austin it’s Good.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Phoenix.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
-For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.

 Where to live in Phoenix